mmistakes/so-simple-theme/about/index.md

 Another passion is development and deployment automatization.
 I have deployed a number of applications from scratch on DigitalOcean and AWS infrastructures.
 I work with [Terraform](/tags/#terraform) to automate and to speed up any kind of service deployment.
 I use Fastlane to automate mobile builds and to deliver staging versions.

 I love [Docker](/tags/#docker), just love.
-If there any chance to apply it to help with software deployments, and code delivery - I do it.
+If there any chance to apply it to help with software development & code delivery - I do it.

 ---